DariaDziura/Operating-System-Journal/Week2.md

 These metrics align with standard operating system performance evaluation practices and provide the necessary data for identifying bottlenecks and optimisation opportunities in later phases [1].

 ### Monitoring Tools and Data Collection
+Monitoring will be performed native Linux command-line utilities, including but not limited to:

+- 'top' and 'uptime' for CPU load and system activity

+- 'free' for memory usage

+- 'df' for disk utilisation

+- 'ip' and related networking tools for interface and traffic inspection

+  All commands will be executed remotely via SSH, ensuring consistency with real-world remote administration workflows and reinforcing command-line proficiency [2], [4].

+  Where appropriate, monitoring commands may be executed repeatedly or scripted in later phases to enable consistent data collection across multiple testing scenarios.
 ## Security checklist
 ## Threat model table